Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Conclusions

-As a concluding remark, we note that even in the optimal regime and in the cooling scenarios, where the flux is minimal, the improvement in confinement time due to MM is not enough for fusion.
-Therefore, to enhance confinement, a future study may consider more advanced control tools such as moving magnetic mirrors \cite{be2018plasma} and external RF fields.
+As a concluding remark, we recall that adding MM sections improves the confinement time significantly, especially in the adiabatic cooling regime.
+Nonetheless, the improvement resulting from the cooling effect alone is not enough to realize a fusion reactor and should be combined with other advanced control methods that exploit various kinetic and collective effects.
+In this context, we point out two exciting directions, moving magnetic mirrors\cite{be2018plasma} and external RF fields.